namhyung/uftrace/doc/ftrace-report.md

 -s *KEYS*[,*KEYS*,...], \--sort=*KEYS*[,*KEYS*,...]
 :   Sort functions by given KEYS.
 Multiple KEYS can be given, separated by comma (,).
 Possible keys are 'total' (time), 'self' (time), 'call'.

+\--avg-total
+:   Show average, min, max of each functions total time.

+\--avg-self
+:   Show average, min, max of each functions self time.

 EXAMPLE
 =======
 This command shows information like below: